datlife/advance-lane-finding/README.md

 ---

-The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 The images for camera calibration are stored in the folder called `camera_cal/calibration_mat.p`.
 The images in `test_images` are for testing pipeline on single frames.